 4. Measure Your Boat for Shaft Length

-You don’t want the propeller to get out of water in choppy waters or/and sucking in air from above the waterline when it is not deep enough.
-It will cause noise, loss of power and can shorten the life of your motor.
+You don’t want the propeller to get out of water in choppy waters or/and suck in air from above the waterline when it is not deep enough.
+It will cause noise, and loss of power and can shorten the life of your motor.

 You will need to take measurements and calculate the right shaft length for your boat.
 The rule of thumb is to measure the distance from your chosen mounting location down to the water.
 You then should add another 20 inches (50cm).